Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 - **Summary**: `Darkness = Infinite potential without identity.`

 ### 1.2 Time
 - **Definition**: **Time**, within this framework, is not a ticking clock or a flowing river—it is **infinite structure without motion**.
 It exists independently of space or events.
 Time provides directionality: a one-way ordering principle that makes change, causality, and memory possible.
 Unlike matter or awareness, Time is not physical and cannot be depleted.
-It is theinfinite entity in the system and its structured nature allows it to interact with the formless Darkness to generate the first stable distinction: the 0.
+It is the infinite entity in the system with structured nature that allows it to interact with the formless Darkness to generate the first stable distinction: the 0.
 - **Nature**: No beginning, no end, but directional.
 Exists without event.
 - **Summary**: `Time = Infinite structure without motion.`